aleyu0/cse15l-lab-reports/labthree.md

 ```
 <img width="100%" alt="Screen Shot 2023-02-11 at 3 02 26 PM" src="https://user-images.githubusercontent.com/83614302/218284742-9a9d6f4e-9bd9-47f4-9391-7075f7a81641.png">

-As you can see, Lucayans appears in this document as highlighted.
+As you can see, "Lucayans" appears in the document above as highlighted.

 We now try this command with a keyword that occurs in multiple files.
 ```